hexie1995/Sequential-Link-Prediction/Readme.md

 $ python data_runner.py
 ```

 This will give you all the feature matrix you need to further use your preferred algorithm.

-This gives you:
-"for_sbm", "feature_metrices", "results", "edge_tf_true", "edge_tf_tr", "ef_gen_tr", "ef_gen_tr".
+If done correctly, you should see: "for_sbm", "feature_metrices", "results", "edge_tf_true", "edge_tf_tr", "ef_gen_tr", "ef_gen_tr".

 And you could then call